rootmos/h/README.md

 mitigation ineffective.
 Once more rlimits come to the rescue:
 [`RLIMIT_NPROC`](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en#RLIMIT_NPROC)
-restricts the number of process a process can spawn (including threads).
+restricts the number of process a process can spawn (including threads of course).

 Alice, your next attack vector should be to exhaust any available block-devices by creating huge files with your pseduo-random generator.
 But again rlimits provides the mitigation:
 [`RLIMIT_FSIZE`](https://man.archlinux.org/man/core/man-pages/setrlimit.2.en#RLIMIT_FSIZE).

-The pattern is obvious: restrict all available `rlimits` to the minimum required to make the intended functionality succeed.
+The pattern should be obvious: restrict all available `rlimits` to the minimum required to make the intended functionality succeed.
 The [code-snippet used](https://github.com/rootmos/libr/blob/master/modules/rlimit.c)
-to restrict the `rlimits` sets any limits not expressively raised to zero.
+to restrict the `rlimits` zeroes any resource restriction not expressively required non-zero limit.
 Check the `#define RLIMIT_DEFAULT_`:s at the top of [hlua](hlua/main.c), [hpython](hpython/hpython.c) and [hnode](hnode/main.cpp).
 Again we encounter the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).